saqibjvd/ToDo-list-mini-project/app/saliha/Note.md

 await is added before each callback function to ensure that they are executed synchronously and avoid the need for double clicking on buttons or any other actions.(await db.AddTodo(data.task);)

 supabase for saving data
-1. Create an acount
+1. Creating an account
-2. Copy url link and paste it instead of the postgresql://tmp@localhost:5432/todos
+2. Copying url link and paste it instead of the postgresql://tmp@localhost:5432/todos

-vercel_based_environment
-# POSTGRES_URL="postgres://default:I2K5tifEjOdU@ep-shrill-morning-a4lv516a-pooler.us-east-1.aws.neon.tech:5432/verceldb?sslmode=require"
-# POSTGRES_PRISMA_URL="postgres://default:I2K5tifEjOdU@ep-shrill-morning-a4lv516a-pooler.us-east-1.aws.neon.tech:5432/verceldb?sslmode=require&pgbouncer=true&connect_timeout=15"
-# POSTGRES_URL_NO_SSL="postgres://default:I2K5tifEjOdU@ep-shrill-morning-a4lv516a-pooler.us-east-1.aws.neon.tech:5432/verceldb"
-# POSTGRES_URL_NON_POOLING="postgres://default:I2K5tifEjOdU@ep-shrill-morning-a4lv516a.us-east-1.aws.neon.tech:5432/verceldb?sslmode=require"
-# POSTGRES_USER="default"
-# POSTGRES_HOST="ep-shrill-morning-a4lv516a-pooler.us-east-1.aws.neon.tech"
-# POSTGRES_PASSWORD="I2K5tifEjOdU"
-# POSTGRES_DATABASE="verceldb"
-# POSTGRES_PORT = 5432
-#   psql "postgres://default:I2K5tifEjOdU@ep-shrill-morning-a4lv516a.us-east-1.aws.neon.tech:5432/verceldb?sslmode=require"

-  # connectionString: process.env.POSTGRES_URL ,
-  # POSTGRES_URL: process.env.POSTGRES_URL,
-  # POSTGRES_PRISMA_URL: process.env.POSTGRES_PRISMA_URL,
-  # POSTGRES_URL_NO_SSL: process.env.POSTGRES_URL_NO_SSL,
-  # POSTGRES_URL_NON_POOLING: process.env.POSTGRES_URL_NON_POOLING,
-  # POSTGRES_USER: process.env.POSTGRES_USER,
-  # POSTGRES_HOST: process.env.POSTGRES_HOST,
-  # POSTGRES_PASSWORD: process.env.POSTGRES_PASSWORD,
-  # POSTGRES_DATABASE: process.env.POSTGRES_DATABASE,
+3. Creating new table and inserting new data
+4. To view the table and its columns click the database, click the three dots and then view table